petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 In this scenario, you can enable encryption by using the Resource Manager template, PowerShell cmdlets, or CLI commands.
 If you need schema information for the virtual machine extension, see the [Azure Disk Encryption for Linux extension](../extensions/azure-disk-enc-linux.md) article.

 >[!IMPORTANT]
  >It is mandatory to snapshot and/or backup a managed disk based VM instance outside of, and prior to enabling Azure Disk Encryption.
 A snapshot of the managed disk can be taken from the portal, or through [Azure Backup](/azure/backup/backup-azure-vms-encryption).
 Backups ensure that a recovery option is possible in the case of any unexpected failure during encryption.
 Once a backup is made, the Set-AzVMDiskEncryptionExtension cmdlet can be used to encrypt managed disks by specifying the -skipVmBackup parameter.
-The Set-AzVMDiskEncryptionExtension command will fail against managed disk based VMs until a backup is made and this parameter is specified.
+The Set-AzVMDiskEncryptionExtension command fails against managed disk based VMs until a backup is made and this parameter is specified.
 >
 > Encrypting or disabling encryption may cause the VM to reboot.